Umm-e-Kulsoom: Plot

-Umm-e-Kulsoom, a university student and the hafiza of the Quran is the apple of her mother's eyes.
+Umm-e-Kulsoom, a university student and a hafiza of the Quran is the apple of her mother's eye.
 She is engaged to Moosa, the son of her mother's friend, Sajida.
-One day, Moosa becomes limping after injured in a car accident.
+One day, Moosa is injured in a car accident and develops a permanent limp.
 The disability changes him and makes him grumpy.
-It makes Umme-e-Kulsoom's mother to rethink for her daughter's future who has to spend her whole life with him.
-She decides to marry Umm-e-Kulsoom with Arham, the proposal that her daughter-in-law Mehwish brings for her.
+It makes Umme-e-Kulsoom's mother rethink her daughter's future who has to spend her whole life with him.
+She decides to marry Umm-e-Kulsoom with Arham, a proposal that her daughter-in-law Mehwish brings for her.
 Misunderstandings arise between her and Moosa and he calls off the engagement upon fixing her marriage with Arham.
-At the wedding night, it reveals on Umm-e-Kulsoom that Arham is an epilepsy patient.
+At the wedding night, it dawns on Umm-e-Kulsoom that Arham is an epilepsy patient.
 In Arham's house, she is mistreated by her mother-in-law and Arham who teases her due to his mental illness.
 Her family learns about their truth but Umm-e-Kulsoom decides to live with him due to her brother Atif's honour who had taken money from them.
 One day due to the torture of her in-laws, Umm-e-Kulsoom gets injured and is admitted to the hospital where she comes across Nihaal Mubarak, an affluent businessman and the same person who has dropped her to her house on her wedding night.
 He is impressed by her simplicity and contacts her frequently after his encounter with her.
 Umme-e-Kulsoom's mother-in-law doubts her when she learns about Nihaal.
 The matter gets worse and she takes divorce when it comes to her self-respect.